Nifrec/eser/TODISCUSS.md

   trans : xs ↭ ys → ys ↭ zs → xs ↭ zs
 ```
 It is *exactly* the definition that took me so much effort to find!

+## Abel 2007's paper
+* *Monotone operator*?
+* Difference recursion and corecursion?
+Number of arguments?
+* *Unguarded* sets of terms can be smaller than guarded ones?
+    But how can make adding more terms something 'safer'?
+    Or is 'guarded' just a misleading name?